Make Race Flow Work for You!

 What We Provide

-Three measures to assist handicappers with an appreciation of the importance of pace and track bias:
+Statistics (aka figures) to assist handicappers with an appreciation of the importance of race shape and track bias:

 For all tracks, distances and surfaces, the FLOW and BIAS averages are 0 (zero).
 A positive FLOW or BIAS indicates a situation favoring closers.
 A negative FLOW or BIAS indicates a situation favoring speed.